feynon/carlosbecker.com/content/post/2018-06-08-one-month-working-remote.md

 Pay the taxes is kind of easy, but I will have to go to the bank every month because for some stupid reason if I transfer the profits of my company from my company's bank account to mine, it's wrong.
 If I withdraw and deposit, it's ok.

-Oh, and about the taxes, it's **a lot of them**, federal taxes, state taxes, city taxes, etc…
+Oh, and about the taxes, it's **a lot of them**, federal taxes, state taxes, city taxes, etc...

 This topic could have a blog post of its own, but it's probably not interesting for people outside Brazil, so I might as well do it in Portuguese.